discountry/chatgpt-telegram/README.md

 Run the `chatgpt-telegram` binary!

-to get relay you need to mention your bot:
+to get reply you need to mention your bot:

 ```
 @chat_bot Hello!